Lynn Garrison: Haitian activities

 On the night of August 4/5, 1994 an attempt was made on the lives of Garrison and Carolle Tranchant, his wife.
 A gunman fired 32 rounds from his Uzi through their bedroom window, shredding their mattress as Garrison returned fire through the shattered glass, hitting the gunman.

 Garrison is credited with coordinating the effort that held Aristide out of Haiti from September 29, 1991 till October 15, 1994.
 Because of this he remained outside Haiti, though still heavily involved, until Aristide’s second flight into exile, in February 2004.

 On August 26, 2004, Prime Minister Gerard Latortue signed a 5 year contract with Garrison’s Caribbean Marine Institute for the research and salvage of all vessels sunk in Haitian territorial waters.
 During the pirate heydays, Hispaniola, now present day Haiti, was the base for pirates who attacked treasure laden Spanish galleons headed from the Caribbean to Europe.
-This included Columbus’ Santa Maria, lost off Cap Haitian in 1492, and the pirate Captain Morgan’s flagship HMS Oxford, blown up off Isle Île à Vache, off the coast of Haïti in 1669.
+This included Columbus’ Santa Maria, lost off Cap-Haïtien in 1492, and the pirate Captain Morgan’s flagship HMS Oxford, blown up off Isle Île à Vache, off the coast of Haïti in 1669.

 In January, 2011 Garrison helped coordinate the return of President Jean Claude Duvalier to Haiti and brought a team, led by Congressman Bob Barr to deal with the media.
 Garrison arranged for Congressman Bob Barr to act as lobbyist for President Jovenel Moise.

 Retirement

 Garrison's Haitian Children's Fund is coordinating distribution of donated One World Futbol soccer balls in Haiti as part of a Chevrolet sponsored worldwide project to acquire and distribute containers of these undeflatable balls to Third World countries.

 During 2013 Garrison created the Satellite School System which could deliver lesson-plans from the best educators to any point on the map.
-Systemincludes a TV station with uplink to Galaxy 25.
+The system includes a TV station with uplink to Galaxy 25.
 Individual modules, consisting of dish antenna, receiver, and wide screen TV, powered by solar panels, inverter and batteries.
 Instant schools can be created by using 2 40 foot containers with joining roof.